w3f/polkadot-wiki/docs/learn/learn-guides-staking-pools.md

 :::info

-You can easily destroy a pool using the
-[Polkadot Staking Dashboard](../general/staking-dashboard.md#pools).
+As a pool admin, you can easily destroy a pool and permissionlessly remove all members using the [Polkadot Staking Dashboard](../general/staking-dashboard.md#pools).
 See [this support article](https://support.polkadot.network/support/solutions/articles/65000182388-staking-dashboard-how-to-create-a-nomination-pool#How-to-destroy-a-pool) for more information.